Erellu/ste-Matrix/README.md

 ***[v]***  •  `hadamard`  |  Returns  the  Hadamard  product  of  two  matrices.
 Throws  an  exception  if  the  sizes  do  not  match.

-  •  `element_wise`  |  Convinience  function  that  returns  the  Hadamard  product  of  two  matrices.
+  •  `element_wise`  |  Convenience  function  that  returns  the  Hadamard  product  of  two  matrices.
 Calls `hadamard`.

 ###  Matrix creation: